Eisah-Jones/Farmer-John/docs/proposal.md

 ## AI/ML Algorithms

+  - Pathfinding Algorithms (i.e. Dijkstra, A*, Any-angle Path Planning)
-  - Reinforcement Learning for navigation/crafting
+  - Reinforcement Learning
-  - Markov Chains for decision making
+  - Markov Chains
   - Neural Networks
+  - Genetic Algoritms

 ## Evaluation Plan
-We will evaluate the performance of our agent based on their productivity.
-For example, if the agent just manages a small wheat farm, the entire amount of wheat harvested and seeds planted could be used to determine how well our agent performed.
+Because our agent is working on a fairly complex optimization problem, we will evaluate the performance of our agent based on their productivity.
+For example, if the agent just manages a small wheat farm, the entire amount of wheat harvested and seeds planted during a predefined time period could be used to determine how well our agent performed.
 If the agent is wasting time wandering around the farm, it will have a low performance score, but if the agent is tending carefully to the farm, it will have a much higher performance score.
 The worst any model can do is produce nothing during the observation period and have a performance score of zero.
 The maximum performance score will have to be discovered upon implementing and testing some of the AI/ML algorithms suggested above.
+Path finding evaluation hueristics will be evaluated based on the efficiency of the route, however this may just be handled by hardcoded path finding algorithms.